pluralsh/console/.github/PULL_REQUEST_TEMPLATE.md

 <!--- If you're unsure about any of these, don't hesitate to ask in our Discord. -->

 - [ ] My change requires a change to the documentation and I have updated the documentation accordingly.
-- [ ] I have added tests to cover my changes.
+- [ ] I have added tests to cover my changes